jackbergus/jackbergus.github.io/_posts/2016-12-02-labsession.md

 1. Create a POJO class in order to store the values in an ordered way (`JDBCEmployee`)
 2. Define a SQL query in order to avoid the SQL Injection (use `PrepareStatement` instead of `ExecuteQuery`)
 3. Define batch insertions (`addBatch`): since single transactions do not support limitless object insertions, from time to time you must push all the values to the database (`executeBatch`).
+4. We have to unpack the data information in order to populate the query with the default values.

         {% highlight java %}
         try (Connection t = DriverManager.getConnection(dburl,user,pwd)) {